 According to the U.S. Centers for Disease Control and Prevention, more than 80 million American adults suffer from chronic sleep deprivation, meaning they sleep less than the recommended minimum of seven hours a night.
 Fatigue contributes to more than a million auto accidents each year and a significant number of medical errors.
 Even small adjustments in sleep can be problematic.
 The Monday after a daylight saving time change in the U.S., there’s a 24 percent increase in heart attacks, compared with other Mondays, and a jump in fatal car crashes too.

 During our lifetimes, about a third of us will suffer from at least one diagnosable sleep disorder.
 They range from chronic insomnia to sleep apnea to restless leg syndrome to much rarer and stranger conditions.

-Sleep is vital for your body
+Sleep is vital for your body.

 There is still a lot that we don’t know about the potential benefits of sleep, but one thing is for sure: we can’t survive without it.
-And the closer we are to getting the optimal amount of sleep the lesser sleep deprivation effects will we experience, and the healthier we might be.
+And the closer we are to getting the optimal amount of sleep, the lesser sleep deprivation effects we will experience, and the healthier we might be.